 Section 4.
 Dues Deductions from North County Section.
 The Corporation shall cause to be deducted thirty-five percent (35%) of the dues collected from members of the Corporation for membership in the North County Section of the Corporation (“NCS Dues Deduction”).
 The NCS Dues Deduction shall be used at the discretion of the Corporation.

 Section 1.
-Regular Meeting.
-There shall be one regular meeting of the Corporation each month on one day of the month or at such time and place as may be determined by the Board of Directors from time to time.
-Special meetings of the Corporation may be called from time to time by vote of the majority of the Board of Directors to be held at such time and place as may be designated by them.
+Corporation Regular Meeting.
+There shall be one regular meeting of the Corporation each quarter of the fiscal year at such time and place as may be determined by the Board of Directors.
+Special meetings of the Corporation may be called from time to time by a vote of the majority of the Board of Directors to be held at such time and place as may be designated by them.
 At the written request of five percent (5%) of the members of the Corporation, it shall call special meetings of the Corporation to be held at such time and place as the President shall designate.
-The Secretary shall give members at least three (3) days mailed notice of the time and place of each special meeting and each regular meeting.
+The Secretary shall give members at least five (5) days’ notice, by mail regular or electronic mail, of the time and place of each special meeting and each regular meeting.
 Such notice may be provided to the members by the Palm Beach County Bar Bulletin.

 Section 3.
 Quorum.
 The members of the Corporation present at any regular or any specially called meeting of the Corporation shall constitute a quorum of the Corporation to transact any business thereof.